 Lanreotide (brand name: Somatuline Depot) is available in a long-acting form given every four to six weeks by injection.

 These medications can be used as an initial treatment, especially when an adenoma is too large to remove completely with surgery.
 They can also be used as secondary treatment for people who have remaining adenoma tissue and an elevated blood growth hormone or IGF-1 concentration after transsphenoidal surgery.

-- Side effects — Reversible liver function abnormalities occur occasionally, so liver tests should be measured periodically.
-As adenoma size may continue to increase during GH receptor antagonist use in some patients, MRI is recommended once per year to monitor adenoma size.
+●Side effects – Reversible liver function abnormalities occur occasionally, so liver tests should be measured periodically.
+As adenoma size may continue to increase during GH receptor antagonist use in some patients, Magnetic resonance imaging (MRI) is recommended once per year to monitor adenoma size.

 Dopamine agonists — Dopamine agonists may decrease growth hormone secretion and, therefore, may decrease IGF-1 levels to normal, although not as often as the medications described above.
 Because they can be taken orally, they are more convenient than other forms of treatment.